vojtechkral/bard/doc/markdown.md

 not in other parts of the song (such as titles, subtitles, bullet lists, etc.).
 Hyperlinks are supported but rich text inside hyperlinks is not (the content is treated as plaintext).

+HTML entities are supported as well, even when rendering non-HTML formats (TeX).
+For example, you can use `&nbsp;` to force extra spaces or empty lines.

 Some output formats (Hovorka XML) don't support rich text and simply render it as plain text.

 ## Images